 While the manager carries the burden of the weight on his shoulders of the club's success or failure, the rest of the coaching staff has some significant challenges this season, too.
 For one thing, if Rojas doesn't cut it this year, he's likely not to be the only one headed for unemployment.
 One coach who is also under considerable pressure to "prove it" this year is pitching coach Jeremy Hefner.

 Hefner enjoyed a huge free pass for 2020.
 What he was given at the start of the year seemed potentially adequate.
 However, injuries, opt-outs, and Brodie's awful roster management created a situation where it is almost impossible for those of us outside the club to evaluate the job that Hefner did this past season.
 He's been given so much more to work with in 2021.
-He's going to need successes with some of those pieces to prove that he is a Major League caliber pitching coach.
+He's going to need success with some of those pieces to prove that he is a Major League-caliber pitching coach.